- Create a Dedicated Workspace

 8. Save Household Chores for After Work

 One of the perks of working remotely is that you can handle household responsibilities practically any time.
-However, shifting back and forth between household chores and professional work can be jarring for your mind and body, which can reduce productivity in both activities.
-Save chores for when you clock out, just as you would when working at the office, to avoid ineffective multitasking.
+However, shifting back and forth between household chores and professional responsibilities can be jarring for your mind and body, which can reduce productivity in both activities.
+Save chores for when you clock out, just as you would when working at the office, to avoid ineffective multitasking and task switching.

 9. Share Your Schedule With Others